 His translation of Aristotle, The Theology of Aristotle, the British philosopher Bertrand Russell described as having "introduced great confusion ... from which it took Arabic philosophy centuries to recover."

 Al-Kindi's impressions included his belief in the Ptolemaic view of the solar system – a belief he shared with Aristotle – that the sun, moon, planets and stars move around the earth.
 He described these other bodies as rational entities whose circular motion was their worship of and obedience to Allah.

 Al-Kindi bought Aristotle's gravity theory about bodies having a will to rush to the center of the earth – the imagined center of the universe.
 And he had other misconceptions about celestial bodies and elements common during his age.
 But he did believe in laboratory work and experimentation.
 He was the first to describe the production of pure distilled alcohol from the distillation of wine.
 And he created recipes for perfumes, cosmetics and pharmaceuticals.

 He was concerned with air, water and soil contaminations.
 In medicine, he developed a mathematical scale to quantify the strength of a drug and he provided the first scientific explanation and treatment for epilepsy.
 Wikipedia describes him as "partly influenced by the ideas of Galen, and partly by his own personal experience and other Muslim physicians in his time."

-He could hardly go wrong in his introducing Muslims to the decimal system, borrowed from India – and eventually to find its way to Western Europe.
+He could hardly go wrong in introducing Muslims to the decimal system, borrowed from the Babylonians, India or wherever – and eventually to find its way to Western Europe.

 He stated that revelation was a superior source of knowledge to reason because it guaranteed matters of faith that reason could not uncover.
 On the other hand, he stated that "We must not hesitate to recognize the truth and to accept it no matter what is its origin, no matter if it comes to us from the ancients or from foreign people."